MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     > **Note**: If the `/speckit` commands don't appear, reload VS Code by pressing **Ctrl+Shift+P**, typing "Reload Window", and pressing Enter.
 Verify you opened the `ContosoDashboard` folder (not a parent or child directory) and that `.github/prompts/` exists in your workspace root.

-**Troubleshooting**: If you encounter issues during initialization:
+    **Troubleshooting**: If you encounter issues:

     - **"specify command not found"**: Ensure you completed Task 1 and installed the Specify CLI.
-Run `specify --version` to verify installation.
+Run `specify version` to verify installation.
     - **Permission denied errors**: On Windows, ensure you're running PowerShell with appropriate permissions.
 On macOS/Linux, check file permissions.
-- **Git errors during push**: Verify you're signed in to GitHub.
-You may need to set up Git credentials or use a personal access token.
+    - **Git clone errors**: Verify you're signed in to GitHub and have access to your imported repository.
+    - **Spec Kit commands not appearing**: Ensure `.github/prompts/` exists in your workspace root.
+Try reloading VS Code.

+**Understanding the Setup**: You now have a working ContosoDashboard application with GitHub Spec Kit initialized.
+The existing application provides:

+- User authentication and role-based access control (Employee, Team Lead, Project Manager, Administrator)
+- Task management with status tracking and assignments
+- Project management with team members and progress tracking
+- Team collaboration features
+- Notification system
+- User profile management

+You'll use GitHub Spec Kit to plan and implement the new document upload and management feature as an addition to these existing capabilities.
+The spec-driven approach ensures the new feature integrates seamlessly with the existing architecture while maintaining code quality and security standards.

-Your ContosoDashboard project is now initialized with GitHub Spec Kit and ready for spec-driven development.
-You can proceed to define the project constitution in the next task.
+Your ContosoDashboard project is now ready for spec-driven development.
+In the next task, you'll define the project constitution to establish development principles for adding the document management feature.

-## Task 3: Define the project Constitution
+## Define the project Constitution

 The constitution establishes the governing principles and constraints that guide all development decisions for the ContosoDashboard project.
 It captures organizational policies, technical standards, security requirements, and development practices that must be followed throughout implementation.